angular/universal/modules/aspnetcore-engine/README.md

             // *********************************
             // This parameter is where you'd pass in an Object of data you want passed down to Angular
             // to be used in the Server-rendering

-            // ie: Cookies from `ViewContext.HttpContext.Request.Cookies`
-            // ie: an Authentication token you already have generated from the Server
-            //       * any data you want! *
-            var customData = null;
+            // ** TransferData concept **
+            // Here we can pass any Custom Data we want !

+            // By default we're passing down the REQUEST Object (Cookies, Headers, Host) from the Request object here TransferData transferData = new TransferData();
+            transferData.request = AbstractHttpContextRequestInfo(Request); // You can automatically grab things from the REQUEST object in Angular because of this transferData.thisCameFromDotNET = "Hi Angular it's asp.net :)";
+            // Add more customData here, add it to the TransferData class

             // Prerender / Serialize application (with Universal) var prerenderResult = await Prerenderer.RenderToString(
-                "/",
+                "/", // baseURL
                 nodeServices,
                 new JavaScriptModuleExport(applicationBasePath + "/ClientApp/dist/main-server"),
                 unencodedAbsoluteUrl,
                 unencodedPathAndQuery,
-                // Custom data will be passed down to Angular (within the boot-server file)
+                // Our Transfer data here will be passed down to Angular (within the boot-server file)
-                // Available there via `params.yourObject`
+                // Available there via `params.data.yourData`
-                customData,
+                transferData,
-                30000,
+                30000, // timeout duration
                 Request.PathBase.ToString()
             );